rbavery/porder_tutorial/README.md

 5. `jupyter lab` or `jupyter notebook`.
 If you don't have jupyter lab or jupyter notebook installed, install with `pip install jupyterlab`

-Note: this tutorial was tested succesfully with python 2.7.15.
-There's a small bug in porder that causes running `porder` with no flags or subcommands to error.
-But running `porder -h` or any other flags and subcommands works as expected.
-If you'd like to use a python 2 environment for the tutorial you can follow these instructions after following the anaconda python instructions linked above:
+Note: this tutorial was tested succesfully with python 2.7.15 and python 3.
+If you have installed python 3 via Anaconda already and would like a self contained environment to test porder, you can follow these instructions after following the anaconda python instructions linked above:

-1. `conda create -n py3 python=3.6`
+1. `conda create -n porder-env python=3.6`
-2. `conda activate py3`
+2. `conda activate porder-env`
 3. `pip install porder datetimerange ipykernel pandas`

-This will set you up with a separate installation/environment of python and porder, where running just `porder` works.
+This will set you up with a separate installation/environment of python and porder.
 You can activate the python environment in the shell with `conda activate` and by installing `ipykernel`, you can select to use this python environment from jupyter notebook/lab.